Tory MP Owen Paterson resigns amid standards row

 In a statement, the 65-year-old, who has represented North Shropshire since 1997, said the past two years had been "an indescribable nightmare for my family and me".

-He said his integrity had been "repeatedly and publicly questioned", and that he was "totally innocent" of breaking lobbying rules.
+He said his integrity had been "repeatedly and publicly questioned", and claimed he was "totally innocent" of breaking lobbying rules.

+Some of Mr Paterson's Tory colleagues have paid tribute to him, with Andrew Rosindell saying his resignation was a "huge loss to Parliament and to politics in our country".

+But other MPs said he needed to be held to account for his actions, with one, Labour's Sam Tarry, tweeting: "Good riddance."

 The Commons Standards Committee concluded last week that Mr Paterson had misused his position as an MP to benefit two firms he worked for, after a damning report on his behaviour by standards commissioner Kathryn Stone.